aliclark/gnocchi/README.md

 Gnocchi does not defend against an adversary who can both read and arbitrarily inject on the network.
-Such an adversary is capable of hijacking or spoofing a TCP session from the client, and no port knocking daemon can protect against this.
+Such an adversary is capable of hijacking or spoofing any TCP session from the client, and no port knocking daemon can protect against this.

-Instead, port knocking should be used to firewall against other hosts on the internet, where restricting access to a fixed source IP would not possible (eg. you have a dynamic IP address).

 Countermeasures:
  * The packet must be signed by a key belonging to the client
- * Each packet can only be used for one knock on a daemon (due to counter increment)
+ * Each packet can only be used for one port knock on a daemon (due to counter increment)
  * Each knock limits its scope to the IP pairs of the communication
  * Each knock limits its scope to the public key of the daemon
+ * Each knock only allows for one connect attempt

 Defense in depth (implemented):
  * Packet content is encrypted and length randomized so a casual observer will